kk7nc/RMDL/README.rst

 Installation
 =============

-There are git RMDL in this repository; to clone all the needed files, please use:
+There are pip and git for RMDL installation:

 Using pip
 ----------